-- · Check and add the engine crankcase oil every day (Depending on application). - · Replace the diesel engine oil filter every 500 hours. - · Remove the oil pan drain plug to drain old oil after the truck has been in operation and the engine (oil) is operating temperature.
+- · Check and add the engine oil every day. - · Change and replace the engine oil and oil filter every 500 hours. - Remove the oil pan drain plug to drain old oil after the truck has been in operation and the engine (oil) is operating temperature.